 Fig. 5.
 Grind the gold into fine particles

 Fig. 6.
 Add a few drops of water, if needed

 Now you are ready to begin grinding the gold into fine particles.
-With the same finger grind the gold particles in the solution with a clockwise and counterclockwise motion.
+With the same finger, grind the gold particles in the solution with a clockwise and counterclockwise motion.
 Applying pressure with your fingertip, grind the gold for thirty minutes.
 The gold will become fine particles only if the mixture has a thick consistency.
-If you feel that the mixture is too dry, add a drop or more of water from the glass with your fingertip.
+If the mixture is too dry, add a drop or more water from the glass with your fingertip.

 Fig. 7.
 Add more gum arabic solution